cilium/cilium/Documentation/operations/performance/benchmark.rst

 .. note::

-   The Cilium eBPF kube-proxy replacement combined with Wireguard is currently slightly slower than Cilium eBPF + kube-proxy.
+   The Cilium eBPF kube-proxy replacement combined with WireGuard is currently slightly slower than Cilium eBPF + kube-proxy.
 We have identified the problem and will be resolving this deficit in one of the next releases.

-The following graph shows the total CPU consumption across the entire system while running the Wireguard encryption benchmark:
+The following graph shows the total CPU consumption across the entire system while running the WireGuard encryption benchmark:

 .. image:: images/bench_wireguard_tcp_1_stream_cpu.png

-Wireguard Request/Response
+WireGuard Request/Response
 --------------------------

-The next benchmark measures the request/response rate while encrypting with Wireguard.
+The next benchmark measures the request/response rate while encrypting with WireGuard.
 See :ref:`request_response` for details on what this test actually entails.

 .. image:: images/bench_wireguard_rr_1_process.png

 All tested configurations performed more or less the same.
-The following graph shows the total CPU consumption across the entire system while running the Wireguard encryption benchmark:
+The following graph shows the total CPU consumption across the entire system while running the WireGuard encryption benchmark:

 .. image:: images/bench_wireguard_rr_1_process_cpu.png

 .. _performance_wireguard_ipsec:

-Wireguard vs IPsec
+WireGuard vs IPsec
 ------------------

-In this section, we compare Cilium encryption using Wireguard and IPsec.
+In this section, we compare Cilium encryption using WireGuard and IPsec.
-Wireguard is able to achieve a higher maximum throughput:
+WireGuard is able to achieve a higher maximum throughput:

 .. image:: images/bench_wireguard_ipsec_tcp_stream_1_stream.png

-However, looking at the CPU resources required to achieve 10Gbit/s of throughput, Wireguard is less efficient at achieving the same throughput:
+However, looking at the CPU resources required to achieve 10Gbit/s of throughput, WireGuard is less efficient at achieving the same throughput:

 .. image:: images/bench_wireguard_ipsec_tcp_stream_1_stream_cpu.png

 .. tip::

-   IPsec performing better than Wireguard in in this test is unexpected in some ways.
-A possible explanation is that the IPsec encryption is making use of AES-NI instructions whereas the Wireguard implementation is not.
-This would typically lead to IPsec being more efficient when AES-NI offload is available and Wireguard being more efficient if the instruction set is not available.
+   IPsec performing better than WireGuard in in this test is unexpected in some ways.
+A possible explanation is that the IPsec encryption is making use of AES-NI instructions whereas the WireGuard implementation is not.
+This would typically lead to IPsec being more efficient when AES-NI offload is available and WireGuard being more efficient if the instruction set is not available.

-Looking at the request/response rate, IPsec is outperforming Wireguard in our tests.
+Looking at the request/response rate, IPsec is outperforming WireGuard in our tests.
 Unlike for the throughput tests, the MTU does not have any effect as the packet sizes remain small: